Railway platform height: Sweden

 Before the introduction of EU standards, Sweden had three unique platform heights: low (350 mm), medium (580 mm), and high (730 mm).
 Today, all new platforms must comply with EU regulations.
 The low platform standard was banned for new construction, while the medium and high standards were redefined to 550 mm and 760 mm, respectively.
 As platforms are refurbished to comply with accessibility requirements or due to changes in track layout, they are adjusted to the newly redefined heights.
 There is a hard limit to platform height at 770 mm due to the fact that the Swedish dynamic loading gauge allows trains to be wider than the platform allows and overhang the platform by as much as 200 mm at a height above 780 mm.

-Stockholm Commuter Rail is the only remaining operator that prefers the high platform standard of 760 mm.
+The Stockholm commuter rail network is the only remaining operator that prefers the high platform standard of 760 mm.
 As a result, only stations exclusively used by these trains are built to this height.
 Platforms that are shared with other operators, such as Arlanda Central station, are built to medium height of 550 mm (occasionally 580 mm).
 This causes some problems, as the X60 trainsets used on Stockholm's commuter rail are designed for level boarding at 760 mm.
 For this reason, all other commuter rail operators in Sweden chose to purchase trains with level boarding at 550 mm, such as the very similar X61 trainsets used by operators like Västtrafik and Pågatåg.
 These operators, along with others, previously had platforms at 730 mm for X11 trainsets, which have since been lowered to 550 mm.
-With the exception of a handful of stations used by the Stockholm commuter rail, Sweden has effectively adopted the 550 mm platform height as the national standard.
+With the exception of a handful of stations used by the Stockholm commuter rail network, Sweden has effectively adopted the 550 mm platform height as the national standard.

 The Arlanda Express service, which has special status, operates with its own platforms at a height of 1150 mm.
 Since these platforms are separated from the main line, they are permitted to exceed the 770 mm height limit.
 The Stockholm Metro and Saltsjöbanan light rail, which are separate networks, have 1125 mm high platforms, all other tramways have very low platforms, often also used by buses which must allow boarding from places without platform.